 The financial product promotes environmental and social characteristics and qualifies as a financial product subject to Article 8(1) SFDR by tracking the Reference Index (as defined below) which includes environmental and/or social considerations.
-The financial product holds a portfolio of equity securities that comprises all or a substantial number of the constituents in the Reference Index.
-The Reference Index selects companies from the Parent Index (as defined below) that meet certain minimum Environmental, Social and Governance ("ESG") standards, by excluding companies from the Parent Index which do not fulfil the following specific ESG criteria:
+The financial product holds a portfolio of securities that comprises constituents of the Reference Index or unrelated transferable securities or other eligible assets.
+The Reference Index is designed to represent the performance of fixed-rate, euro-denominated, investment-grade sovereign debt issued in developed market countries in the European Economic and Monetary Union ("EMU"), excluding countries which do not fulfil specific ESG (environmental, social, and governance) criteria.